cs230-stanford/website-2019-spring/index.md

 {% include instructor.html name="Hoormazd Rezaei" link="https://www.linkedin.com/in/hoormazd-rezaei/" image="hoormazd.jpg" %}
 {% include instructor.html name="Weini Yu" link="https://www.linkedin.com/in/weiniyu" image="weini.jpg" %}

-## Course Information

-This quarter (Winter 2019), CS230 meets for in-class lecture Tue 10:30 AM - 11:50 PM, NVIDIA Auditorium

-## Course Materials
+## Logistics

 #### Before the first class

-If you are enrolled in CS230, you will receive an email from Coursera before the first day of class to join a private session of the course "Neural Networks and Deep Learning".
+If you are enrolled in CS230, you will receive an email from Coursera the day before the first day of class to join a private session of the course "Neural Networks and Deep Learning".
 Follow the instructions to setup your Coursera account with your Stanford email.

 #### The flipped classroom format

-CS230 is a flipped-room, every week you will have:
+CS230 follows a flipped-classroom format, every week you will have:
 * In-class lectures on Tuesdays: these lectures will be a mix of advanced lectures on a specific subject that hasn't been treated in depth in the videos or guest lectures from industry experts.
 * Two modules from the [deeplearning.ai](https://www.deeplearning.ai/) [Deep Learning Specialization](https://www.deeplearning.ai/deep-learning-specialization/) on Coursera.
 You will watch videos at home, solve quizzes and programming assignments hosted on online notebooks.
 * TA-led sections on Fridays: Teaching Assistants will teach you hands-on tips and tricks to succeed in your projects, but also theorethical foundations of deep learning.